aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Setup/Findings/finding4.md

 ---

 In this section we will grant admin privileges to the Default service account.
 This may result in pods unintentionally launched with admin privileges.This is not a best practice because pods get the Default service account's token.
-This will give unintentinal kubernetes adminstrative permissions to users who have access to exec into pods.
+This will give unintentinalKubernetesadminstrative permissions to users who have access to exec into pods.

 To simulate this we will need to bind clusterrole `cluster-admin` to a serviceaccount named `default`.